 - The highest ranking professor requesting an office.

 - If two or more faculty members of equal rank request the same office:

 - The faculty member with the longest continuous seniority at the College of Public Health will be given preference.

 - In the event rank and seniority are equal, seniority for the purpose of office assignment only shall be determined by seniority in rank alone.

 - In the event of equal time and seniority in rank, seniority shall be determined by lot.

 - Emeritus Faculty members.
 There is no entitlement for office space that comes with emeritus status.
-However, if space is available and an individual is contributing a significant amount of time on-campus to teaching, advising, or research/scholarly productivity, then office space should be provided.
-If space is available, shared office space should be considered for emeritus faculty members who maintain less than full time involvement and contribution on-campus.
+However, if space is available and an individual is contributing a significant amount of time on-campus to teaching, advising, or research/scholarly productivity, then office space may be provided.
+If space is available, shared office space may be considered for emeritus faculty members who maintain less than full time involvement and contribution on-campus.